-I like to travel, eat Indian food, and I love to sleep (again, pre-children – but I still am fond of all those things!).
-I don’t have too much time for hobbies -blogging is probably my biggest experiment ( I say ‘experiment’ because this is my 5th attempt at it).
+I like to travel, write, eat Indian food, and I love to sleep (again, pre-children – but I still am fond of all those things!).

-I am a compulsive organizer when I have the time, and I’m obsessed with purging clutter.
+I am a compulsive organizer when given the freedom, and I’m obsessed with purging clutter.
 I can be absent-minded, I’m getting better at multi-tasking, and I’m also a little clumsy (runs in my family).

 My mind is always busy, and I’m always coming up with new goals and projects to keep me motivated and inspired; I am a huge advocate of being a life-long learner, and if I had my way, I’d be a career student.

-I LOVE missions and have had the honor of serving on over 20 short-term trips, with about 15 of those being overseas trips.
+I LOVE missions and have had the honor of serving on over 20 short-term trips, with about 15 of those being overseas.
 My first trip was to Africa when I was 23, and it changed my life.

 About My Blogging Journey and A Hundred Affections